shashikumarec088/tech-notes_HLD/system-design/3-storage-and-retrieval/column-oriented-storage.md

 ### Bitmap encoding

 ![bitmap-encoding](./resources/bitmap-encoding.jpg)
 If distinct values from one column is small, we could have each bitmap for each value.
+In bitmap encoding, we create a separate bit array for each distinct value in the column where the array's length will be the number of rows and bit is set when column has the current value.
-If distinct values from one column is large, we could use `run-length` encoding.
+To reduce the bit array length we use the `run-length` encoding.
+Delta encoding stores the difference (or "delta") between sequential values in a column instead of the full values.
+It is most effective for columns with sequential or closely related values, such as timestamps or numeric data.

 ### Queries